audioclassify/CedarAlert/README.md

 All object recognition events and alert conditions are logged in a log file and SQLite3 database by default.

 In order to avoid too many alerts in a short period of time, alerts are sent no more frequently that 15 minutes, as defined by 'cedar_alert_seconds'.
-The Amcrest security cameras have a free Android and iOS app, so the cameras can be viewed in real-time whenever an alert is received.
+The Amcrest security cameras have a free Android and iOS app, so the video streams from the cameras can be viewed in real-time whenever an alert is received.

 The four Amcrest cameras are configured to take three photos two seconds apart at each motion event, and send the images via FTP to a local desktop PC for AI analysis and storage.